sampsonv/github-trending/README.md

 # github-trending
 ## All language

+* 【2024-06-16】[lepoco / wpfui](https://github.com/lepoco/wpfui) - WPF UI provides the Fluent experience in your known and loved WPF framework.
+Intuitive design, themes, navigation and new immersive controls.
+All natively and effortlessly.
 * 【2024-06-15】[lexbor / lexbor](https://github.com/lexbor/lexbor) - Lexbor is development of an open source HTML Renderer library. https://lexbor.com
 * 【2024-06-15】[Stability-AI / StableSwarmUI](https://github.com/Stability-AI/StableSwarmUI) - StableSwarmUI, A Modular Stable Diffusion Web-User-Interface, with an emphasis on making powertools easily accessible, high performance, and extensibility.
 * 【2024-06-14】[fchollet / ARC-AGI](https://github.com/fchollet/ARC-AGI) - The Abstraction and Reasoning Corpus